 Were you rejected from your dream business school this year?
 After getting over the initial disappointment, you likely turned your attention to finding out what went wrong.
-While there are countless reasons for a rejection (this is why we created our ding report service) we will cover five of the most common reasons here to help you improve the next time around!
+While there are countless reasons for a rejection we will cover five of the most common reasons here to help you improve your MBA application the next time around!

 1) Problem: Lack of a compelling story.